mach-steve/site2/README.md

 # site2
-Second version of site built with React
+Second draft of my personal site from when I tried to learn React on my own.